Real Madrid file hate crime complaint after Vinicius targeted by racist abuse

 “A beautiful nation, which welcomed me and I love, but which accepted to export the image to the world from a racist country.

-“And unfortunately with everything that happens on a weekly basis, I have no way to defend.
-I agree.
-But I’m strong and will go to the end against the racists.
-Even though it’s far from here.”

-LaLiga president Javier Tebas responded to Vinicius’ post on Sunday by accusing the forward for “criticising and insulting” the league.
+LaLiga president Javier Tebas responded to Vinicius’ post on Sunday by accusing the forward of “criticising and insulting” the league.

 In another tweet on Monday, Tebas said: “Neither Spain nor @LaLiga are racist.
 It is very unfair to say this.